 There are several procedures in place for safety at Zion.
 The simplest is the signage.
 There are signs giving you information about general safety as well as a daily report board for reference.
-This includes risks for weather, closed areas of the park and any other pertinent information.
+This includes risks for weather, closed areas of the park, and any other pertinent information.

 We encountered another safety policy while obtaining a permit to hike The Subway.
 We were required to provide certain safety measures we had taken as part of our personal responsibility.
-This includes things such as prior research and thorough knowledge of the trail, proper equipment and supplies, arranging an emergency contact, etc.
+This includes things such as prior research and thorough knowledge of the trail, proper equipment, and supplies, arranging an emergency contact, etc.

 With such an extreme number of visitors, preserving the park is essential for years to come and continued enjoyment.
 Obviously keeping trash cleaned up is a top priority and again, with the staggering number of daily visitors, the park really needs everyone’s help with this.
 They ask that you pack out what you pack in.
 This really means carrying any garbage out with you.
-If you have food wrappers, disposable water bottles, etc. and even apple cores or banana peels, carry out your own garbage.
+If you have food wrappers, disposable water bottles, etc., and even apple cores or banana peels, carry out your own garbage.
 This helps those public garbage cans be used for more essential items.
 This also prevents animals from getting garbage that can harm them.

 There is an abundance of wildlife in the park and in order to keep the animals healthy, they need to be kept away from our garbage; including our food scraps.
 There are warnings about squirrels biting because they are used to eating our food and have become aggressive.
 It’s actually quite sad to see such overfed squirrels and it’s a bit eerie that they are not afraid of people.
 I enjoy viewing wild animals, but these squirrels don’t quite fit the bill when they do not behave as wild animals should.

-More about the Zion Canyon Shuttle
+More information about the Zion Canyon Shuttle

-Zion Canyon is only accessible by the shuttle for the majority of the year.
-My research hasn’t been clear, but I believe you can only drive your personal vehicle through the park canyon when the shuttle is closed December – February.
+Zion Canyon is only accessible by shuttle for the majority of the year.
+My research hasn’t been clear, but I believe you can only drive your personal vehicle through the park canyon when the shuttle is closed from December – February.
 Therefore, you’ll likely be using the shuttle during your visit.
 Check the park newspaper or online for the current schedule.
-(Biking is permitting in the canyon- see their website or call the park information for more details)
+(Biking is permitted in the canyon- see their website or call the park information for more details)